 This document describes details about the Elastic Runtime SSH components for access to deployed application instances.
 Elastic Runtime supports native SSH access to applications and load balancing of SSH sessions with the load balancer for your Elastic Runtime deployment.

-The SSH Overview document describes procedural and configuration information on application SSH access.
+The SSH Overview document describes procedural and configuration information about application SSH access.

 The Elastic Runtime SSH includes the following central components, which are described in more detail below:

 If these components are deployed and configured correctly, they provide a simple and scalable way to access containers apps and other long running processes (LRPs).

 The SSH daemon is a lightweight implementation that is built around the Go SSH library.
 It supports command execution, interactive shells, local port forwarding, and secure copy.
 The daemon is self-contained and has no dependencies on the container root file system.